 Publication of major government proposals and initiatives supports the democratic process and helps to ensure that government is transparent in its decision making.
 This is particularly the case where the issues raised could result in legislation or impact on public finances.

-If the content of a report meets any of the criteria listed under Command paper requirements then it should be published as a numbered Command Paper.
+If the content of a report meets any of the criteria listed under Command Paper requirements then it should be published as a numbered CP paper.

 Un-numbered Command Papers

-The vast majority of Command Papers are numbered.
-However, there are a few Command Papers that are un-numbered.
-The most significant examples are explanatory memoranda to statutory instruments and the Queen’s Speech.
-Other documents that may be published as un-numbered Command Papers are:
+The vast majority of CP papers are numbered.
+However, there are a few CP papers that are un-numbered.
+The most significant examples are explanatory memoranda to statutory instruments.
+Other than the examples below, it is not usually appropriate to publish significant documents as un-numbered CP papers.

 - Treasury minutes concerning remission of outstanding debt, departmental minutes (regarding gifts to foreign countries, for example)